Libraries & Resources

 Museums and Other Sources

 The National Museums of Northern Ireland (NMNI) offer more visual and object-based forms of learning.
-Of most note are the collections of materials held in the Local History sections of the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, outside Holywood.
-The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and the specialist reference library is open to the public for research.
+Of most note are the collections of archives and materials held in the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, near Holywood.
+The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and its specialist reference library is open to the public for research.
 It is a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.

 A very comprehensive guide to Research and Special Collections available locally are listed on the RASCAL website.
 RASCAL is a new electronic gateway to research resources in Northern Ireland.
 You can use this web-site to search and browse information about the wide range of research and special collections held in libraries, museums and archives across the region.